-STATE OF THE PROPERTY AND THE PROPERTY A ESS.
-Planning Stage Duration Ctratagia Ontionagring Establish the need case and identify technical options Up to 6 months Strategic Optioneering Develop Strategic Options Report (SOR) Up to 6 months Outline Routing and Siting Identify Preferred Route Corridor / Siting Studies Up to 15 months Detailed Routing & Siting Undertake EIA (Environmental Impact Assessment) & detailed design Up to 24 months Development Consent Order (DCO) Application preparation Formal consultation, finalising project, preparation of application documentation DCO Application, Hearings and Decision Submission and examination Approval process Up to 15 Months
+Planning Stage Activity Duration Stratagia Ontignogring Establish the need case and identify technical options Up to 6 months Strategic Optioneering Develop Strategic Options Report (SOR) Up to 6 months Outline Routing and Siting Identify Preferred Route Corridor / Siting Studies Up to 15 months Detailed Routing & Siting Undertake EIA (Environmental Impact Assessment) & detailed design Up to 24 months Development Consent Order (DCO) Application preparation Formal consultation, finalising project, preparation of application documentation DCO Application, Submission and examination Up to 15 Months Hearings and Decision Approval process

 As illustrated in the diagram above, the overall planning process is anticipated to take up to 7 years (84 months).
-The current default lead time, from the receipt of a formal capacity signal to the release of incremental entry capacity, is defined in National Grid's Gas Transporters Licence and as this is shorter than the Planning Act timeline, a significant quantity of the preapplication phase works and stakeholder consultation would need to be completed ahead of a formal signal for capacity in order that system reinforcement can be delivered in time for the release of the capacity24.
+The current default lead time, from the receipt of a formal capacity signal to the release of incremental entry capacity, is defined in National Grid's Licence and as this is shorter than the Planning Act timeline, a significant quantity of the pre-application phase works and stakeholder consultation would need to be completed ahead of a formal signal for capacity in order that system reinforcement can be delivered in time for the release of the capacity24.